We are now reopen! Reception hours:

 Claire has extensive education, experience and knowledge of ancient medicine, holistic healing practices, relaxation techniques and mind-body-spirit awareness.
 She is passionate about the body's own natural healing capacity given the correct environment, and with over 20 years experience working in a wide spectrum of holistic therapies, she brings a variety of skills, experience and knowledge to her practice.

-She uses an advaned acupuncture system called the Distal Acupuncture Balance Method for acute and chronic pain conditions, which produces instant pain relief twithin minutes of needle insrtion and faster recovery time.
-Claire is also an Access Bars practitioner; for more information on this treatment, click here.
+She uses an advanced acupuncture system called the Distal Acupuncture Balance Method for acute and chronic pain conditions, which produces instant pain relief within minutes of needle insertion and faster recovery time.

 To make an appointment with Claire, contact her on